Caster: Coding a Topology

 Project

-The top-level construct in Caster is called a project.
-The project is a way to organize and categorize similar environments for multiple s and directories within Caster.
+The top-level construct in Caster is a project.
+The project is a way to organize and categorize similar environments for multiple files and directories within Caster.
 The main screen of Caster displays a list of the projects available and allows a user to create a new one.

 - Categorize large events

-Users can add new projects, name projects, and save projects.
+Users can add new projects, name projects, save projects, and also export projects.
 A project's landing page in Caster has a navigation panel for easy movement within the project's files, workspaces, and directories.
-Projects can also be exported.

 Export Project